PedroPertusi/PTCGextension/README.md

 - Output videos with bounding boxes are saved in `results/output_N.mp4`
 - YOLOv8 model should be placed in `my_model/best.pt`
 - If no matching card image is found, a fallback message is shown
+- A few test videos can be found in `preview_videos`.

 ---